Posted by hothadmin | March 1, 2017

 It takes into consideration the customer journey – meaning that while it’s great to rank your product pages for the end-buyer cycle keywords, the MAJORITY of the traffic is actually mid or beginner cycle keywords; Keywords that people are searching for before they are ready to buy (basically, the questions that your customers ask you every day).

-So when you build out that content, you capture way more traffic, you position yourself as an authority to build a relationship of trust with your audience, so that you can MAKE MORE MONEY!
+So when you build out that quality content, you capture way more traffic, you position yourself as an authority to build a relationship of trust with your audience, so that you can MAKE MORE MONEY!

 That’s exactly what this plan is set out to do, and if you follow it, you will see massive gains in targeted traffic, leads, AND sales.